kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 ![Scroll Lock](docs/images/Scroll_Lock.png)

 If you toggle it ON, the Log Viewer stops automatic scrolling.
-Even when a test emits thousands of logs, the "Log view" will show only 10 or 20 lines at the top only and stay quite.
+Even when a test emits thousands of logs, the "Log view" will show only 10 or 20 lines at the top only and stay quiet.
 But the "tree view" will continue vibrating even if it is "Scroll Locked" while a test is running.

-## How Log Viewer is setup as default
+## How is "Log Viewer" setup initially

 When you newly installed Katalon Studio or you have upgrade it to a newer version, the Log Viewer will be automatically re-configured as follows: